spdx/spdx-3-model/model/Dataset/Properties/anonymizationMethodUsed.md

 ## Description

-A free-form text that describes the methods used to anonymize the dataset (of fields in the dataset).
+A free-form text that describes the methods used to anonymize the dataset or fields in the dataset.

 ## Metadata